 If you still think the term “customer experience” is exclusively B2C, you’re going to have a hard time closing.
-In fact, a study of 880 decision-makers uncovered that for every dollar spent to improve the customer experience, businesses got back three in return—with an 11 percent increase in revenue expected for the next year.
+In fact, based on a recent study by Zippia, 42% of customers are willing to pay more when offered a friendly, more welcoming customer experience.
+This is why improved customer experience can increase company revenue by 10-15%.

 It’s a lesson B2C businesses learned long ago.
 In today’s “experience economy,” selling memorable moments around products is almost more important than the products themselves.
 Today, B2B businesses are finally starting to catch up.

 Use Inside Insight to Tailor Your Customer Experience

 Building the solid foundation to an outstanding customer experience begins with—who else—your customers.
 So before you can set out on crafting a positive B2B customer experience case study, you need intel on what they want.

 The B2B customer is not so much an individual as it is a conglomerate, made up of of various decision-makers and end users within a company.
 This diversity is most likely why so many B2B businesses have shied away from prioritizing customer experience, despite the clear benefits, as the customer is much more difficult to pin down and define then the B2C buyer.

 So as you start out gathering information on your customers, look toward any contacts you may have in your network who have inside insight into your prospects’ organizations.
 A former executive at the businesses you’re looking to target will be able to lay out all the different decision-makers and influencers on the table and help you get a sense for their preferences, personalities, and pain points.